 The hunks of salmon and mahi-mahi are the last to join and nestle into the chowder to cook for about five minutes.
 You want the fish to be just opaque in the center and to flake easily.

-Now that the potatoes are tender, the fish is flaking, and you’re starving, bust out the big bowls and start ladling.
+Now that the potatoes are tender and the fish is flaking, bust out the big bowls and start ladling.
 Top off with extra crumbled bacon, thyme leaves, and dig in.
 Have a loaf of your favorite crusty bread on hand to mop up whatever your spoon can’t quite get.
-Enjoy!
+Stay warm and eat well! xx, Kim

 Saffron Fish Chowder with Leeks and Fennel